 *COVID-19 SERVICE UPDATE*

 Restorative and mediation services are available despite the Coronavirus pandemic.
-Co-ordinators and volunteers who operate the Essex Restorative and Mediation Service are offering telephone, online and written mediation techniques.
+Co-ordinators and volunteers who operate the Essex Restorative and Mediation Service are offering telephone, online and written mediation techniques in addition to continuing face to face appointments where appropriate.

 The team can be contacted via firstname.lastname@example.org or by calling 01245 291 621 during office hours.